morowind/ace-gradle-plugin/README.md

-# Gradle plugin for building applications on J-ACE Platform
+# Gradle plugin for building applications based on J-ACE Platform

 Add below code in your build.gradle(.kts)